Next: GVFS based methods, Previous: Inline methods, Up: Configuration [Contents][Index]

 port numbers.
 For example, host#42 passes ‘-p 42’ in the

-, and ‘-P 42’ in the argument list
+argument list to ssh, and ‘-P 42’ in the argument list

-to scp
+to scp.

-command to connect in combination with rsync
+ssh and rsyncssh command to connect in combination with rsync

 command to transfer is similar to the scp method.

-performs much better than scp
+rsync performs much better than scp when

 transferring files that exist on both hosts.
 However, this advantage